Shuaigle/Shuaigle/README.md

 ### About me
  - 🌱 I’m currently learning Reactjs, Nextjs, Django ... etc
  - 👯 I’m currently finding a frontend/backend job
- - 🔭 I have also study some data analysis and machine/deep learning methods
+ - 🔭 I have also studied some data analysis and machine/deep learning methods
  - 📫 How to reach me: layard3@gmail.com
  - 💬 Ask me about anything (? haha